-JEE Main Answer keys
+JEE Main Answer Keys

-With the help of these answer keys, the students can calculate their expected scores before the results are announced.
+With the help of these answer keys, students can calculate their expected scores before the results are announced.
 After successful completion of the exam, the official link for answer keys will be made available on the website using which the applicants can download and access the documents.

 How to download JEE Main Answer Keys?